LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - hardcoded string ids used in multiple code places WILL result in typo errors and waste of time for debugging them
-- using variables in place of typing allows using intellisense for them
+- using variables in place of typing additionally allows using intellisense for them